In this video, you get answers to these questions:

 Learn which areas of law generally involve contingency fees and what you should consider before hiring a contingency fee lawyer.

-- If a case settles quickly or recovers a lot of money, clients may feel frustrated that the attorney was paid more than the attorney deserves.
+- If a case settles quickly or recovers a lot of money, a client may feel frustrated that the attorney was paid more than the attorney deserved.

-- If a case goes longer than expected or recovers little money, the attorney may be frustrated by lost time and expenses.
+- If a case goes longer than expected or recovers little money, the attorney may be frustrated by how much effort was invested for such a low fee.

-In other words, contingency fees by nature will not be accurate, and either the attorney or client may feel shorted.
-Attorneys understand this risk, and they offset being paid too little on some cases with being paid more than expected on others.
+In other words, contingency fees are rarely accurate: Either the attorney or client gets shorted.
+Attorneys understand this risk, so they are selective in the cases they take, improving their odds.
 Still, clients paying a large fee to an attorney may feel frustrated.

 - Car accidents, boat accidents, work accidents, and other personal injuries